 • Made local neighborhoods safer, hiring more community police officers who live in the areas they serve, addressed root causes of crime by investing in violence prevention, and fought gun violence by banning untraceable ghost guns.

 • Negotiated with his police department to increase police oversight and introduced historic reforms to shift responses to mental health and homeless issues from police to trained social workers, enabling police to focus on violent crime—advancing criminal justice reform while keeping people safe.
+His record proves we can prioritize public safety while staying true to our progressive values.

 • Helped raise the minimum wage, and fought for equal pay for women and for a higher standard of living for working families.